namehash/namekit/README.md

 ## Testing

-Tests are automatically ran when a new Pull Request is opened.
+Tests are automatically run when a new Pull Request is opened.
 You can run them locally using `pnpm test`.

 If you're developing locally, you can watch changes and run tests automatically using `pnpm test:watch`.